- Activity Level: high

 As long as the breeding is good, a Siberian Husky should be a generally healthy dog breed.
 The thing to watch for most often with this breed’s health is mostly related to genetic eye disorders such as Cataracts, Corneal Dystrophy, and Progressive Retinal Atrophy.

 Considering the Siberian Husky is a breed with arctic origins, it has a dense and thick coat.
 Brush your dog’s coat often to control shedding, and your Husky will love you for it.
-Make sure you pay proper attention to your dog’s dental health as well, brushing its teeth once a week.
+Make sure you pay proper attention to your dog’s dental health as well, brushing its teeth every day.
 It is also recommended that you trim your dog’s nails once a month.

 Take one part prey drive, sprinkle in some sled dog, and add some wolf genes – that may explain the energy level of the Siberian Husky.
 They are an excited and jovial breed that will keep you on your toes, and you will tire before they do.